Activation-Guided Local Editing for Jailbreaking Attacks: Details of Guidance Classifiers

 To quantitatively guide this process, we first require a mechanism to assess the model's refusal propensity.
 We construct a binary classification dataset by feeding the (dialogue history, rephrased query) pairs from the first phase into the target LLM and collecting its responses.
 Using a simple keyword-based classifier (similar to the mechanism in GCG), we automatically label each response as either ``refusal'' or ``non-refusal.''
 For each input, we extract the hidden state of the final token in the last layer, $h^{(L)}_N$, as it aggregates the contextual information of the entire sequence and best represents the model's state immediately before its final decision.

 Using this labeled dataset of hidden states, we train a lightweight Multi-Layer Perceptron (MLP) classifier.
 The hidden dimension of the classifier is (100, 50), and the learning rate and number of training iterations are 0.001 and 200, respectively.
+The refusal classifier is trained with 500 samples.